mrmdlab/Segmenthor/README.md

 - Fix bug: when cursor is outside the slice, disable previewMask()
 - Add munual fine editing of masks
 - support multiple labels. eg. segment liver and lung with different labels
-- refactor: text should be put in a container to easy display
 - MPR rendering, multi-planar reformation
 - MIP rendering, maximum intensity projection，MIP
 - deal with anisotropic pixels